zapata131/TW-links/README.md

 ## Collaborators

-Thanks to Ariel Sánchez, Aarón Martínez, José Antonio Sánchez for their help and content suggestions.
-Special thanks to Meeta Gupta for giving me an opportunity as a technical writer and mentoring me during my time woring at Wizeline.
+Thanks to Ariel Sánchez, Aarón Martínez, and José Antonio Sánchez for their help and content suggestions.
+Special thanks to Meeta Gupta for giving me an opportunity as a technical writer and being a great mentor and friend.

 [![cc-by-4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)